AnapalOne/xmonad-packed/README.md

 ## Troubleshooting
 #### After installation, some packages may not work.
 Here are some that I've found that might help you.

-### sublime-text-4
+### Some programs not found
-- Sublime Text may not install properly, so be sure to reinstall it after booting into xmonad.
+- Packages may not install properly, so be sure to check and reinstall it after booting into xmonad.

 ### picom not working
-- Try disabling vsync by changing the setting in '~/.config/picom/picom.conf'.
+- Try disabling vsync by changing the setting in `~/.config/picom/picom.conf`.
-- This may be a result of one of your drivers not working, be sure to check them to see if there are any errors.
+- An error may occur as a result of your graphical drivers not working/compatible with picom, so try installing [Intel](https://wiki.archlinux.org/title/intel_graphics), [NVIDIA](https://wiki.archlinux.org/title/NVIDIA), or [other](https://wiki.archlinux.org/title/Hybrid_graphics) drivers depending on your GPU.
+- picom **will** not work with VirtualBox, causing a sort of [HOM effect](https://doomwiki.org/wiki/Hall_of_mirrors_effect).
+To fix this, open the terminal with `Super + Shift + Enter` and type `killall picom`.
+As a result, there will be no compositor running but xmonad can be used without it.